Namespace mata::nft::algorithms

 Minimized automaton.

-Nft complement_classical(const Nft &aut, const mata::utils::OrdVector<Symbol> &symbols, bool minimize_during_determinization = false)
+Nft complement_classical(const Nft &aut, const utils::OrdVector<Symbol> &symbols, bool minimize_during_determinization = false)

-Then it adds final states which were non final in the original automaton.
+Then it adds final states which were non-final in the original automaton.

 Parameters: